libitx/txforge/README.md

 ### Simple example

-Whilst TxForge can be used to build complex transactions, for simple and common usecases such as sending a `P2PKH` payment or data output, TxForge has sensible defaults that makes this painless:
+Whilst TxForge can be used to build complex transactions, for simple and common use cases such as sending a `P2PKH` payment or data output, TxForge has sensible defaults that makes this painless:

 ```javascript
 import { Forge } from 'txforge'